What is SEO?

 Here’s a blog post I published in July 2019.
 The screenshot was captured on 22nd August 2020.

-Out of 2.2 billion search results, Google chose this as its featured snippet and placed it right at the top of page one.
+Out of 2.2 billion search results, Google chose this as its featured snippet.

 Because helpful content – which answers people’s questions – is the most important thing.